Left gastric vein

 The left gastric vein (or coronary vein) is a vein that derives from tributaries draining the lesser curvature of the stomach.

 Structure

 The left gastric vein runs from right to left along the lesser curvature of the stomach.
 It passes to the esophageal opening of the stomach, where it receives some esophageal veins.
 It then turns backward and passes from left to right behind the omental bursa.
 It drains into the portal vein near the superior border of the pancreas.

 Function

 The left gastric vein drains deoxygenated blood from the lesser curvature of the stomach.
-It also acts as collaterals between the portal vein and the systemic venous system of the lower esophagus (azygous vein).
+It also acts as collaterals between the portal vein and the systemic venous system of the lower esophagus (azygos vein).

 Clinical significance

-Esophageal and paraesophageal varices are supplied primarily by the left gastric vein (due to flow reversal) and typically drain into the azygos/hemiazygos venous system.
+The esophageal branch of the left gastric vein drains into the azygos vein.
+In cases of portal hypertension, this communication allows for blood to bypass the portal vein and reach systemic circulation.
+As a result of this anastomosis, development of esophageal and paraesophageal varices is possible.